 Investors who are willing to invest in moderate to high risk and want to grow their money beating inflation invest in equity-oriented mutual funds.
 While you would have already decided to invest in equity mutual funds now you must know how to select the best mutual funds.
 While evaluating any mutual fund you need to first ensure that the fund matches your investment goals.
 Secondly, you must consider factors such as NAV, returns, asset allocation, historical performance, risk, and exit load.
 A well-informed decision will help you make better investments in the long term.

-List of Top 10 Equity Mutual Funds to Invest in 2021
+Top 10 Equity Mutual Funds for SIP in 2023

 An equity fund is a mutual fund that predominantly invests in equity stocks.
 In India, SEBI defines equity funds as a scheme that invests a minimum of 65% of its assets in equity and equity-related instruments.
 Equity mutual funds are risky than debt and hybrid funds.
 But they deliver a higher return than debt and hybrid funds.
 The funds are affected by market fluctuations.